akaunting/docs/en/app-manual/accounting/credit-debit-notes.md

 ![Create credit notes from an invoice](_images/credit-debit-notes-create-credit-note-from-invoice.png)

-In this case all credit note's fields will be prefilled with the data from the invoice.
+In this case, all credit note's fields will be prefilled with the data from the invoice.

 Set the Credit Customer Account switch to the appropriate position depending on whether you want to credit a customer's account or make a refund.